Off The MRKT

 1. Current and Predicted Market Interest Rates: Understanding market trends can help determine whether a fixed or variable rate is more beneficial.

 2. Personal Financial Stability and Long-Term Goals: Assessing one's financial situation and objectives, such as job stability, income growth potential, and how long one plans to stay home, can guide this decision.
+For those wondering, can you have 2 VA loans at the same time, it is possible under specific circumstances, depending on eligibility and loan limits.

 3. Risk Tolerance and Financial Flexibility: Some individuals are more comfortable with risk than others.
 Those who prefer stability may lean towards a fixed rate, while those who can tolerate fluctuations and possess financial flexibility might opt for a variable rate.